jamesbayly/blog/src/posts/japan-future.md

 It just… stops.

-An entire brach of nervous system of the country’s transport grid goes to sleep.
+An entire branch of nervous system of the country’s transport grid goes to sleep.
 Not because of a technical limitation.
 Not anymore.
 But because, once upon a time, it needed to.
 The system needed to rest, to reconcile its data overnight.
 And so it still does.
 A country this advanced, this precise, still insists on tucking its machines into bed at night.

 Meanwhile, just over the sea, China and Singapore have leapfrogged into a future that feels borrowed from science fiction.
 Their super-apps make western technology look quaint.
 One QR code, one scan, and you've paid for dinner, called a taxi, reserved your high-speed train, and booked a massage.
 It’s ruthlessly efficient.